Sign Language Interpreter Services

-AIDB refers only qualified Interpreters to provide interpreting services.
-According to Alabama law, a qualified interpreter is one who holds either a License or Permit with the State of Alabama Licensure Board for Interpreters and Transliterators.
-In cases where a licensed interpreter is not available, a permitted Interpreter will be assigned to provide services according to level of skill.
+AIDB refers only to qualified Interpreters to provide interpreting services.
+According to Alabama law, a qualified interpreter is one who holds either a License or Permits with the State of Alabama Licensure Board for Interpreters and Transliterators.
+In cases where a licensed interpreter is not available, a permitted Interpreter will be assigned to provide services according to the level of skill.

 We offer interpreting services 24 hours a day.
 However, whenever possible, an interpreter should be scheduled several days in advance during normal office hours.

 What is ADA and what impact does it have on interpreting services?